Meet the Yuwa Team

 Education Director & Yuwa School Co-founder

 Originally from Missouri (USA), Rose joined Yuwa in 2012 while studying the use of sports to empower disadvantaged girls, with support from a Walker Fellowship from Hendrix College.
-After spending months with Yuwa’s young female coaches in Dharavi slum in Mumbai, she moved to Yuwa’s base in rural Jharkhand.
-Rose coordinated Yuwa’s education program for two years before founding Yuwa School in 2015.
-Today she acts as school Principal and part-time Ultimate Frisbee coach.
+She moved to Yuwa’s base in rural Jharkhand in 2013, and coordinated Yuwa’s education program for two years before founding Yuwa School in 2015.
+After acting as Yuwa School’s Principal for 7 years, she shifted her role to “Education Director” and assists with strategic decisions related to the school, fundraising, monitoring & evaluation, partnership building, and human resources.

 Niharika Baxla